 Their bill, the Cannabis Administration and Opportunity Act would remove cannabis from the Controlled Substance Act, thereby ending cannabis prohibition.
 That would end the unfair treatment of communities of color and empower states to implement their own cannabis laws.

 Ending federal cannabis prohibition is becoming urgent as states legalize adult and medical use of cannabis.
-Although cannabis is illegal under federal law, most Americans live in a state where cannabis is legal in one form or another.
+Cannabis is illegal under federal law.
+But most Americans live in a state where cannabis is legal in one form or another.
 In addition, more than 90 percent of Americans believe it should be legalized for either adult or medical use.

-The Cannabis Administration and Opportunity Act bill introduced by the Senators would ensure that Americans will not be arrested or barred from receiving essential services for using state-legal cannabis.
+The Cannabis Administration and Opportunity Act bill was introduced by the Senators.
+It would ensure that Americans will not be arrested or barred from receiving essential services for using state-legal cannabis.
 That would also ensure state-compliant cannabis businesses can access essential financial services.

-The ending cannabis prohibition bill expunges federal non-violent cannabis crimes and allows individuals in federal prison for non-violent marijuana crimes to petition a court for resentencing.
-It will also establish a fund to reinvest in the communities hurt by the War on Drugs and provides restorative justice to communities of color.
+The ending cannabis prohibition bill expunges federal non-violent cannabis crimes.
+It allows individuals in federal prison for non-violent marijuana crimes to petition a court for resentencing.
+The bill will also establish a fund to reinvest in the communities hurt by the War on Drugs.
+The legislation could provide restorative justice to communities of color.

 “The War on Drugs has too often been a war on people, and particularly people of color.
-Not only will this legislation remove cannabis from the federal list of controlled substances, but it will also help fix our criminal justice system, ensure restorative justice, protect public health, and implement responsible taxes and regulations,” he added.
+This legislation removes cannabis from the federal list of controlled substances.
+It will also help fix our criminal justice system, ensure restorative justice, protect public health, and implement responsible taxes and regulations,” he added.

 Ending federal cannabis prohibition has become urgent as states legalize the adult and medical use of cannabis.
 Adult-use cannabis is legal in 18 states and the District of Columbia.
 Thirty-seven states, the District of Columbia, and Puerto Rico have legalized medical cannabis.

-“For decades, our federal government has waged a War on Drugs that has unfairly impacted low-income communities and communities of color,” said Booker.
+“Our federal government has waged a War on Drugs that has unfairly impacted low-income communities,” said Cory Booker.
 “While red and blue states across the country continue to legalize marijuana, the federal government continues to lag woefully behind.

 These changes represent a dynamic shift in public opinion and support across the political spectrum.

 “It is time for Congress to end the federal marijuana prohibition and reinvest in communities most impacted by the failed War on Drugs.
-I am proud to introduce this landmark piece of legislation with Senator Wyden and Majority Leader Schumer that will finally turn the page on this dark chapter in American history,” Booker added.
+I am proud to introduce this landmark piece of legislation with Senator Wyden and Majority Leader Schumer.
+That will finally turn the page on this dark chapter in American history,” Cory Booker added.